 Table of Contents

-When developing Unity-based plugins or applications, runtime exceptions or logic errors are inevitable.
-To help developers quickly locate and resolve issues, the Unity Plugin provides a series of built-in diagnostic and debugging tools.
-This chapter introduces these commonly used debugging methods and auxiliary features, covering the complete workflow from real-time log viewing and enabling developer mode to issue data collection and reporting.
+During the development of Unity-based plugins or applications, runtime exceptions or logical errors are inevitable.
+To assist developers in quickly locating and resolving issues, the Unity Plugin provides a series of built-in diagnostic and debugging tools.
+This chapter introduces these commonly used debugging methods and auxiliary functions, covering the complete process from real-time log viewing, enabling developer mode, to problem data collection and reporting.

 • UI messages

-Explains how the runtime system displays errors, warnings, and other diagnostic information at the UI level, along with the classification criteria and meanings of these messages to facilitate quick identification of issue types.
+Explains how the runtime system displays errors, warnings, and other diagnostic information at the UI level, and clarifies the classification criteria and meanings of these messages for rapid problem type identification.

 • Developer mode

-Describes how to activate developer mode during application runtime and the advanced debugging features available in this mode: visual debugging layers and EIF/EED file recording.
+Describes how to activate developer mode during application runtime and the advanced debugging features available in this mode: visual debugging layer, EIF/EED file recording.

 • Recording EED dump files

-Provides a detailed explanation of how to trigger and record EED files, which contain contextual information such as key events, sensor data, and system status.
-Also explains how to export these dump files from the device and use them for offline analysis.
+Details how to trigger and record EED files, which contain contextual information such as key events, sensor data, and system status; also explains how to export these dump files from the device and use them for offline analysis.

-Guides users on how to properly submit issue feedback, including the logs, dump files, and reproduction steps that should be attached to improve issue resolution efficiency.
+Guides users on how to properly submit problem feedback, including required attachments like logs, dump files, reproduction steps, etc., to improve issue resolution efficiency.

 Related functional components include: